copyninja/copyninja.info/content/devops/enable_ukify.rst

            id: auto-reboot-to-firmware-setup
        source: /sys/firmware/efi/efivars/LoaderEntries-4a67b082-0a4c-41cf-b6c7-440b29bb8c4f

-Once *Type #2* entries are generated make sure to remove unlink *Type #1* entries using *bootctl unlink* command.
-Post this you can reboot the system to boot into UKI based image.
+Once the *Type #2* entries are generated, you should remove any *Type #1* entries using the *bootctl unlink* command.
+After this, you can reboot your system to boot from the UKI-based image.

-Main usecase of UKI image will be in secure boot.
-Signing the UKI image can also be configured in above configuration but I've not done it yet as I've not setup the secure boot yet on my system.
+The primary use case for a UKI image is secure boot.
+Signing the UKI image can also be configured in the settings above, but I have not done this yet since I haven’t set up secure boot on my system.